Convex and Nonconvex Sublinear Regression with Application to Data-driven Learning of Reach Sets: Conclusions

 \section{Conclusions}

 In this work, we propose data-driven learning of compact sets in general, and reach sets in particular, by learning the corresponding support function representations.
-We further point out an equivalence between the support functions and the class of sublinear functions, and propose leveraging the same for performing sublinear regression.
-We numerically demonstrate and compare two approaches: the \emph{first} being QP-LP that involves convex programming, and the \emph{second} being ISNN that involves nonconvex programming.
-Our numerical experiments reveal that among the two, the ISNN is numerically faster but the QP-LP is more robust and comes with consistency guarantee.
-We empirically observe that ISNN with modest number of epochs can be a practical alternative to QP-LP without incurring as much computational cost as the latter.
+We point out an equivalence between the support functions and the class of sublinear functions, and propose leveraging the same for performing sublinear regression.
+We numerically demonstrate and compare two approaches: the \emph{first} involves convex quadratic programming (QP), and the \emph{second} being ISNN that involves nonconvex programming.
+Our numerical experiments reveal that among the two, the ISNN is numerically faster but the QP solution is more robust and comes with consistency guarantee.
+We empirically observe that ISNN with modest number of epochs can be a practical alternative to QP without incurring as much computational cost as the latter.

-While we have focused on data-driven learning of reach sets, the proposed computational framework should be of interest in learning other sets in systems-control such as the region of attraction, and the robust control invariant sets.
-These will be pursued in our forthcoming works.